covid19-bh-machine-learning/master/report/paper.md

 ## 2.1.
 Data pre-Processing

-We used several different publicly available resources as input for this study.
-Specifically:
+Different publicly available resources were used as input for this study including the following:

 - SARS-CoV-2 ORF1ab gene sequences and metadata for all _betacoronaviridae_ were obtained from [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
 - SARS-CoV-2 (COVID19) full assembly nucleotide sequences that have been identified in Humans were retrieved from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)